samsung-cnct/k2/README.md

 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./bin/up.sh --config $HOME/.kraken/${CLUSTER}.yaml
 ```

-Normally Krakenlib will take a look at your configuration, generate artifacts like cloud-config files, and deploy VMs that will become your cluster.
+Normally Kraken-lib will take a look at your configuration, generate artifacts like cloud-config files, and deploy VMs that will become your cluster.

 During this time errors can happen if the configuration file contains unexpected settings.
 Please fix any errors and restart the cluster deployment if needed.